lizageorge/learning-react/Notes/React - The Complete Guide.md

     export default person;
     ```
-    - use uppercase for file names and folders, but use lowercase for creating classes. the lowercases are reserved for JSX
+    - use uppercase for file names and folders, and use uppercase for creating all components. the lowercases are reserved for JSX
 - *A Bit about JSX*
     - **JSX** is a way to insert HTML markdown straight into a JS file, and is recommended by React.
 You can insert any JS *statements* into JSX HTML by surrrounding it in curly braces.
 You can make your JSX code multi-lined for readibility, so it looks like HTML, just be sure to put that in parentheses to avoid automaic semicoon insertion.
 JSX is also able to avoid injection attacks by escaping certain symbols like angle brackets.